- AI

 For businesses with clearly defined, static needs, the customization required may be limited to solving a particular problem.

 Example: An AI-driven visual quality inspection tool designed to detect defects in a production line.
+Targeted tools offer predictable AI pricing, but risk obsolescence as business needs evolve.

 Cost implication: While less customizable solutions are more cost-effective initially, they may require redesigning or additional development to accommodate future business changes.